erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 ### Application

 5. Can you implement Retry Pattern from memory without looking at the code?
-6. What real-world problem could you solve using Retry Pattern?
+6. What real-world problem could youaddresse using Retry Pattern?

 ### Debugging

 7. What are the most common mistakes when implementing Retry Pattern?
-8. How would you test your Retry Pattern implementation?
+8. How would you test your Retry Pattern deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization